-- Turn the learning outcomes into pupil-friendly 'I can' or 'You can' statements. - You might adapt these specific outcomes to form 'I can' statements (for pupil self-assessment), 'You can' statements (for teacher assessment), and 'Can you...?' statements (for next steps or challenge) - Make the learning outcomes specific to the content you are teaching, to help you know just what it is that you want pupils to be able to understand and do as a result of their learning. - These 'I can'/'You can' statements will help you to integrate assessment for learning within your teaching, so that there is no need to do a separate end of unit assessment.

-unit a ssessment. · Emerging Expected Exceeding I can You can Can you?
+Step 4.You is self-aAssessment:You is self-awrite specificMake is self-apupilMake is self-aoutcomesThese is self-a the learning outcomes into pupil-friendly 'I of might adapt these specific outcomes to f assessment), 'You can' statements (for te ements (for next steps or challenge) the learning outcomes specific to the of y just what it is that you want pupils to b t of their learning. e 'I can'/'You can' statements will help y ning within your teaching, so that there is assessment.
+Expected I can You can form 'I can' statements (for pupil eacher assessment), and 'Can you?' content you are teaching, to help you be able to understand and do as a you to integrate assessment for Can you?
 Give an example of one thing that was part of the 'mission' of Jesus & something that some Christians do because of this Give an example of Jesus teaching on Love or forgiveness or fairness and justice or generosity and greed linking an example of a Christian following this teaching today Give their own ideas about the value of Love comparing it to the Christian idea of Love.
-Give their own ideas about forgiveness comparing it to Christian ideas about forgiveness Give their own ideas about giveness Give their own ideas about fairness and justice comparing it to Christian ideas about fairness and justice Give their own ideas about generosity and greed comparing it to Christian ideas about fairness and justice I can You can Can you?
+Give their own ideas about forgiveness comparing it to Christian ideas about forgiveness Give their own ideas about forgiveness Give their own ideas about generosity and justice Give their own ideas about fairness and justice Give their own ideas about fairness and justice Give their own ideas about generosity and greed comparing it to Christian ideas about fairness and justice Can you?
 Describe Jesus' teaching on how his followers should live.
 Describe the 'mission' of Jesus and give examples of how this might mean Christians should live Interpret the widows offering and the story of Zaccheus saying what they show Christians about how they should handle wealth Describe some of Jesus' stories, teachings and example to show why he saw forgiveness as so important.
 Explore and explain the impact of Jesus' teaching on some examples of major Christian charities in the UK today.
 Use some examples of Christian text (scripture and prayer) to understand the way Christians believe we should treat each other in modern times, Give examples of how following the example of Jesus might have on Christians and other communities Discuss, argue about and develop a range of answers to moral dilemmas, using the teaching of Jesus to suggest what might be good or bad about different decisions.
-I can You can Can you?
+Can you?
 Explain the links between Jesus' death on the cross and Christian belief in love and forgiveness, giving reasons why Christians want to follow Jesus.
 Compare Paul's letter, 1 Corinthians 13:4-7 with Jesus' teaching and example and explore the idea of agape love - self-sacrificial love.
 Investigate and explain the challenge of following Jesus' teaching on Love, sharing their own ideas.
 Investigate and explain the challenge of following Jesus' teaching on fairness and justice, sharing their own ideas.
 Account for the importance of forgiveness in Christianity: 'without forgiveness, there is no Christianity' (Dr Robert Beckford).
 Give reasons why some people don't want to follow Jesus teaching today, including ideas about making my own choices about good and evil.
-Step 5: Develop • Develop active learning opportunities and investigations, using some forgiveness justice and/or generosity, expressing their own ideas (C3).
+Step 5: Develop teaching and learning activities Develop active learning opportunities and investigations, using some engaging stimuli, to enable pupils to achieve the outcomes.
+Don't forget the skills you want pupils to develop, as well as the content you want them to understand.
+Make sure that the activities allow pupils to practise these skills as well as show their understanding.